seafloor-geodesy/gnatss/docs/input.md

 GNATSS has two processing modes, a "posfilter" mode and a "solver" mode, which are used at different phases of the processing chain.
 It is possible to run both processing modes in sequence or individually.
-The posfilter module outputs GNSS-Acosutic travel times and transducer positions in the community standard GNSS-Acoustic data format, so if you have obtained data already in that format you may skip the posfilter mode and immediately run the solver.
+The posfilter module outputs GNSS-Acoustic travel times and transducer positions in the community standard GNSS-Acoustic data format, so if you have obtained data already in that format you may skip the posfilter mode and immediately run the solver.